-Many, not least his teammate, were surprised to see Max agree a new three-year deal with Red Bull, not so much because most other teams would welcome him with open arms but because it is still unclear what the team's engine plans are for 2019 and beyond.
+Many, not least his teammate, were surprised to see Max agree a new three-year deal with Red Bull, not so much because most other teams would welcome him with open arms but because it was still unclear what the team's engine plans were for 2019 and beyond.

-That said, the new deal very much confirms that Max is the team's new Vettel, the man on whom all the attention will be lavished over the coming years.
+That said, the new deal very much confirmed that Max is the team's new Vettel, the man on whom all the attention will be lavished over the coming years.

 Going into the new season, in Max and Ricciardo Red Bull still had the strongest and most exciting line-up on the grid, and should Renault deliver in terms of pace and reliability we might not only see a great scrap between the Austrian team and its Italian and German rivals but an equally good scrap between the Dutch youngster and his Australian teammate.